kavia-common/ai-copilot-assistant-147080-147090/react_js_frontend/ENVIRONMENT.md

 # Frontend Environment Configuration

 - PUBLIC_INTERFACE
-REACT_APP_API_BASE_URL: Base URL for the FastAPI backend (e.g., https://your-domain.tld or http://localhost:3001)
+REACT_APP_API_BASE_URL: Base URL for the FastAPI backend (e.g., http://localhost:3001)

 Notes:
 - Do not include trailing slash.
-- In preview/production, the app defaults to same-origin (window.location.origin), so you usually do not need to set this variable.
-- If you need to point to a different backend origin, set REACT_APP_API_BASE_URL explicitly.
-- For local development with `npm start`, setupProxy.js proxies `/api/*` and `/health` to http://localhost:3001.
+- The app will default to http://localhost:3001 if the variable is not provided.
+- For production deployments, set this via your hosting environment.